WP Simple Pay Blog

 setup complete

-click payment form
+stripe payment form template

 Note: If you want to create a payment form in the future, all you need to do is to navigate to WP Simple Pay » Add New and then choose a payment form template as shown in this step.